 Some of this sounds too good to be true!
 It’s amazing how much impact the compost tea brewers can actually have, and you don’t have to be a farm growing loads of organic products in order to use one.
 Instead, many of the best compost tea brewer systems have been designed with home use in mind.
 If you have a vegetable patch or just want to make your plants and flowers grow more healthily, this can be the solution.

 How to pick the best compost tea brewer?

 So, how do you know which is the best compost tea brewer for you?
 We’ve reviewed the features below, and the things you should look out for when you are choosing your compost tea brewer.
 There are certain things that make a good tea brewer, and once you’ve understood what the compost tea brewers do, you should try to work out which products are best for your own needs.

 The features we’ve mentioned below are the main criteria we’ve used to make our compost tea brewer reviews.
 Though some might be more important to you than others, it’s important that you understand all of these features and functions to make the right decision for your own needs.

 This is a pretty self-explanatory feature.
 The capacity of the compost tea brewer is how much of the final solution of “brewed” compost tea will be available, and how much water it can hold.
-This varies greatly from small models such as the five gallon BluSoak Bubbler Compost Tea Brewer Kit (best for home use) way up to models with 80-100 gallons.
+This varies greatly from small models such those with five gallon capacity (best for home use) way up to units with 80-110 gallons, such as seen with the Synergy Cyclone 60 Gallon Compost Tea Brewer.
 These are designed to be commercially used compost tea brewers.